-Fund II and Fund III, which are our wholly owned subsidiaries, are licensed to act as SBICs and are regulated by the SBA.
-As of December 31, 2016, investments in Fund II and Fund III accounted for approximately 10.9% and 48.0%, respectively, of our total portfolio.
-As of December 31, 2016, Fund II and Fund III had \$20.7 million and \$150 million, respectively, of SBA-guaranteed debentures outstanding under the SBIC program.
-Fund II and Fund III are fully drawn and may not make borrowings in excess of their aggregate \$170.7 million of SBA-guaranteed debentures outstanding as of December 31, 2016.
+SBIC.
+Fund III is currently licensed to act as an SBIC and is regulated by the SBA.
+As of December 31, 2018, investments in Fund II and Fund III accounted for approximately 11.7% and 53.6%, respectively, of the fair value of our portfolio.
+As of December 31, 2018, Fund II and Fund III had \$15.7 million and \$150.0 million, respectively, of SBA-guaranteed debentures outstanding under the SBIC program.
+Fund II and Fund III are fully drawn and may not make borrowings in excess of their aggregate \$165.7 million of SBA-guaranteed debentures outstanding as of December 31, 2018.

-The SBIC licenses allow our SBIC subsidiaries to borrow funds by issuing SBA-guaranteed debentures, subject to the issuance of a capital commitment by the SBA and other customary procedures.
+An SBIC license allows an SBIC to borrow funds by issuing SBA-guaranteed debentures, subject to the issuance of a capital commitment by the SBA and other customary procedures.
 The SBA regulations require, among other things, that a licensed SBIC be examined periodically and audited by an independent auditor to determine the SBIC's compliance with the relevant SBA regulations.
 SBA-guaranteed debentures are non-recourse, interest-only debentures with interest payable semi-annually and have a ten year maturity.
 The principal amount of SBA-guaranteed debentures is not required to be paid prior to maturity but may be prepaid at any time without penalty.
 The interest rate of SBA-guaranteed debentures is fixed at the time of issuance at a market-driven spread over U.S. Treasury Notes with 10-year maturities.